 Getting Brown to net-zero emissions.

-Under the leadership of Assistant Provost for Sustainability, IBES faculty member Stephen Porder, Brown has set an aggressive goal to cut its campus greenhouse gas emissions by 75 percent by 2025, and to achieve net-zero no later than 2040.
+Under the leadership of Associate Provost for Sustainability, IBES faculty member Stephen Porder, Brown has set an aggressive goal to cut its campus greenhouse gas emissions by 75 percent by 2025, and to achieve net-zero no later than 2040.

 Combatting climate misinformation and denial.

 IBES is the headquarters for the Climate Social Science Network, an organization of social science scholars across the world that is dedicated to expanding research on the global climate change countermovement: an invisible network of actors that pushes narratives of climate denial and aims to slow, stop or roll back climate protections around the globe.
 The Climate Social Science Network is the only coalition of its kind in the world.

 Challenging climate inaction and disrupting inertial barriers to change.

 The Climate Solutions Initiative is a collaboration between IBES and the Watson Institute for International and Public Affairs that aims to curb climate inaction locally and globally by identifying and disrupting the status quo factors (from behaviors to infrastructure) that prevent changes that can reduce greenhouse gas emissions.
 We aim to provide the tools, guidance and inspiration to universities, cities, regions and international governing bodies to enable action to halt and reverse the effects of climate change.

 Our undergraduates help staff the Climate and Development Lab, a think tank housed at IBES that produces timely, accessible, and impactful research aimed at generating just and effective climate change policies.
 Reports generated by our students have informed the fight for sustainable climate solutions on the local, national, and international level.

 Developing a more resilient Providence.